OmniBTC/draft-white-paper/README.md

-## OmniBTC is an omnichain financial platform for web3.
+## 🎇OmniBTC is an omnichain financial platform for web3.
    including omnichain swap and BTC omnichain lending.

 ### Omnichain Swap.